We install and repair the EPDM singly-ply rubber roofing system in Pittsburgh, Monroeville, Stamford, Norwalk, and Greenwich.

 EPDM is derived from its inclusion of Ethylene, Propylene, Diene Monomer.
 EPDM is an elastomeric compound, which consists of oil-based by-products and other inclusions of modifiers and stabilizers.
-It was during the late 1960s that EPDM rubber roofing was first introduced as a roofing material.
-This formulation replaced the more labor intensive, Built-Up-Roofing (BUR) also known as Hot-Tar-and-Gravel Roofing.
+These ingredients are synthesized to address the needs of the old days, making it easy to install and less labor intensive.

 EPDM membranes are available in three thicknesses: 45 mil., 60 mil., and 90 mil. (the mil. refers to .001 or a thousandth of an inch).
-A membrane that’s 60 mil., would be 1/16th of an inch thick, and about equal to the thickness of a quarter.
-Most roofing contractors will install the 45 mil. membrane unbeknownst to their clients, however, a 45 mil. membrane is too thin and susceptible to tears and punctures.
+A membrane that’s 60 mil. which would be a 1/16th of an inch thick and about equal to the thickness of a quarter.
+Most roofing contractors will install the 45 mil. membrane unbeknownst to the client, however, a 45 mil. membrane is too thin and susceptible to tears and punctures.

 Ultraviolet/Climate Degradation of EPDM

 Regardless of its popularity, EPDM has a set of drawbacks as a roofing system.
-Field tests over 4 generations, have shown that no matter the thickness installed, the black color of the EPDM absorbs harmful UV rays.
-This causes adhesives to fail and the rubber to become brittle over time, providing only a 15 year time frame of protection.
+Areas where climates are extremely wet or humid, the adhesive materials of and EPDM may fail.
+The same applies to dry areas.
+Homes situated in dry places will need a more secure installation of the rubber membrane as it prone to tears and blistering if done otherwise.
+Field tests have shown that no matter the thickness installed, the black color of the EPDM absorbs ultraviolet light and causes the rubber to dry out and get brittle over time providing only a 15 year time frame of protection.

 EPDM Adhesives Fail